 Change is hard.
 Most of us associate change with control.
 Controlling our appetites.
 Controlling our impulses.
 Ten or so years ago, when I found myself desperate to stop drinking, the first book I reached for was Allen Carr’s Easyway to Control Alcohol.
-Those Big Letters across the front CONTROL- ALCOHOL That book did not do
+Those Big Letters across the front really caught me.
+CONTROL- ALCOHOL That book

 I can’t say enough about the inspiration coming from Tama Kieves.
 She’s not a leader in the recovery movement (her partner is in long-term recovery, however) but she IS a leader in the movement of being who we truly are and all we can be.
 And the journey she is describing here applies so beautifully and